 Tips for Cooking Crispy Skin Salmon to Perfection

 - I use the hot-pan method.
 There is an alternative method called cold pan but I have had varying degrees of success with getting my fish cooked correctly without the skin sticking.
-But then, BB and I enjoy our salmon more on the rare side, so cold pan has a tendency to overcook my fish before my skin is sufficiently crisp.
+But then, BB and I enjoy our salmon more on the rare side, so a cold pan tends to overcook my fish before my skin is sufficiently crisp.

 - Make sure the skin is dry - Just like cooking scallops or browning meat, having your protein dry counts.
 Dry the skin well with paper towels.
 Putting the filet in the refrigerator, skin side up helps dry the skin even more.
 So if time permits, place your filets in the refrigerator for an hour or so.